Our Story

 In early 2026, the AI agent space was turned upside down by a single open-source project.
 Originally known as Clawdbot, then Moltbot, and finally OpenClaw, this project delivered the first truly capable, autonomous agent that ran locally and could interface with anything.

 But as we pushed OpenClaw to its limits, we hit a wall.
 One agent is great for a script.
-But what happens when you need to build a massive, production-grade SaaS platform?
+What happens when you need to build a massive, production-grade SaaS platform?
 You don't need one agent.
 You need a Swarm.

 Meet the Swarm